Once a project has been completed, how do you know whether

 As an added bonus, instructors will receive a second version of the student guide—in color and designed specifically for use on electronic devices.
 This additional student guide is easier for instructors to share with students via email, shared drive, or learning management system and easier for students to view and read electronically.
 Click here for a sample of the bonus student section.

-Bring your discussions to life with our PowerPoint presentation software that includes a broad range of graphics and special effects to help keep students interested.
+Bring your discussions to life with our PowerPoint presentation featuring a broad range of graphics and special effects to help keep students interested.
 This professionally produced presentation consists of 17 slides.